-The briefs so far have dealt with topics such as teacher pay competitiveness and the impact of the 2007-09 "Great Recession" on school finance.
+The briefs so far have dealt with topics such as teacher pay competitiveness, the impact of the 2007-09 "Great Recession" on school finance, and a proposal for a new approach to federal education aid.
 In 2021, we also published a research brief introducing the District Cost Database and offering some overall analysis of the results for the 12,000 districts included in the dataset.
 This report is a good place to start for those interested in the DCD.